 - total knee replacement: replaces the damaged bones and tissues with an artificial knee joint

-Arthritis has no cure, and must be managed carefully to slow the progression of the disease.
+Arthritis has no cure, and must be managed carefully in order to slow the progression of the disease.
 If you think you might have OA of the knee, don’t delay.
-Consult your doctor as soon as possible to put together a treatment plan as early as you can.
+Consult your doctor as soon as possible to put together a treatment plan.
 Early treatment can go a long way toward keeping you healthy and active.